forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ## Overview of Data Sets
-### UK Infection Overview
+### Population Infection Overviews

 #### ONS-CIS
 The Office for National Statistics (ONS) in the UK carries out a COVID-19 Infection Survey (CIS).
+* [ONS-CIS dataset](#references-ons-cis): Description of ONS-CIS followed by the references using this data.
 * [Prichard et al](#summary-pritchard) infer the risk of reinfection and the vaccine effectiveness from ONS-CIS data.
 * [House et al](#summary-house) analyse the household transmission with or without vaccination.

 #### HOSTED
 Household Transmission Evaluation Dataset (HOSTED) links laboratory-confirmed COVID-19 cases in England to individuals living with the same address.
-Detail description of the [HOSTED data set](#references-of-household-transmissions-with-hosted).
+* [HOSTED data set](#references-of-household-transmissions-with-hosted):  Description of HOSTED data followed by the references using this data.
 * [JA Hall et al](#summary-ja-hall) analyse the household transmission by the age of the individuals, the regions of living and the season of the year.
 * [Harris et al](#summary-harris) infer the household transmission with or without vaccination.

 ### Hospital Cohort Studies
 #### OUCS
-Oxford University Hospitals offer symptomatic and asymptomatic SARS-CoV-2 testing to all staff: [References OUCS](#references-oucs).
+Oxford University Hospitals offer symptomatic and asymptomatic SARS-CoV-2 testing to all staff:
+* [References OUCS](#references-oucs): OUCS testing methods followed by references using OUCS.
 * [Lumley December 20](#summary-lumley-december-20): Reinfection rates
 * [Lumley March 21](#summary-lumley-march-21): Reinfection rates and vaccine breakthroughs.
 * [Lumley July 21](#summary-lumley-july-2021): Infection paths and spreader distribution.

 #### SIREN
 Goal: "The SARS-CoV-2 Immunity and Reinfection Evaluation (SIREN) Study is a large, multicentre prospective cohort study of health-care workers and support staff in publicly- funded National Health Service (NHS) hospitals in the UK."

-Testing Scheme: "SIREN participants had asymptomatic PCR testing (anterior nasal swabs or combined nose and oropharyn- geal swabs) every 14 days and monthly antibody testing at their site of enrolment, with a variety of assays used across sites.
-As per government guidelines, hospitals introduced twice weekly asymptomatic testing using a lateral flow device, Innova SARS-CoV-2 Antigen Rapid Qualitative Test (Innova),12 to all front-line health-care workers for twice weekly asymptomatic testing in November, 2020."
+* [SIREN](#references-siren): SIREN testing scheme followed by references using SIREN.
 * [VJ Hall April 21](#summary-vj-hall-april-21): Reinfection and vaccine efficacy.

 ####  Sheba Medical Center